Submodularity in conic quadratic mixed 0-1 optimization: Conclusions

-We propose new convex valid inequalities for conic quadratic mixed 0-1 sets.
-The studied sets arise in a variety of risk-adverse decision-making problems (e.g, chance constrained optimization with correlated variables, robust optimization with ellipsoidal or discrete uncertainty sets) as well as in models of other problems commonly arising in operations research (e.g., lot sizing, scheduling, assortment, fractional linear optimization).
-The inequalities are derived by exploiting partial submodularity arising from the binary variables and generalize the polymatroid inequalities known for the binary case.
+\ignore{ The inequalities are derived by exploiting partial submodularity arising from the binary variables and generalize the polymatroid inequalities known for the binary case.
 They completely describe the convex hull of a single conic quadratic constraint as well as rotated cone constraint with unbounded continuous variables.
 We also show how to strengthen the inequalities with additional problem constraints.
-The experiments on testing the inequalities for different classes of problems indicate that in all cases the inequalities improve the performance of branch-and-cut solvers significantly.
+The experiments on testing the inequalities for different classes of problems indicate that in all cases the inequalities }